twosigma/uberjob/docs/lesson1.rst

     <img src="_static/lesson1_ipython_progress.png"></img>

 A Plan can be rendered using :func:`uberjob.render`.
-The render function is a great tool for understanding how überjob works.
+The render function is a great tool for understanding how uberjob works.

 .. code-block:: ipython